Oral Health Appointments

-The anesthesia is administered by board a certified Anesthesiologists who Dr. Davis has a long-term working relationship with in the hospital and office environment.
-Through his medical experience, Dr. Davis believes that safety lies at each end of the sedation spectrum.
-Oral Valium is very safe and does not render your child unconscious.
-Their airway and breathing are not clinically affected by the dosages administered.
+The anesthesia is administered by board a certified Anesthesiologists who Dr. Sheppard has a long-term working relationship with, in the hospital and office environment.
+Through his medical experience, Dr. Sheppard believes that safety lies at each end of the sedation spectrum.
 When general anesthesia is indicated, an experienced Anesthesiologist manages the child's care such that their breathing and airway are controlled.
-The areas of sedation in-between oral Valium and general anesthesiology do not provide a controlled airway and the predictability of the child's depth of sedation are not known until the drugs are administered therefore making either oral Valium or general anesthesiology safer practices.

 Fluoride is a compound that contains fluorine which is a natural element.
 Using small amounts of fluoride regularly can help prevent tooth decay.
 Most localities add flouride to community water supplies and it's found in toothpaste and mouth rinses as well.
 We offer a topical fluoride treatment that is applied to the tooth's enamel to help maintain the enamel's strength.